Faizan245/Book-system-backend/README.md

 # Book Recommendation System - Backend

 ## Overview
 This is the backend component of the Book Recommendation System built with Node.js and Express.
-It connects to a MongoDB database and integrates with the Google Books API to provide book recommendations based on user input.
+It connects to a MongoDB database and integrates authentication APIs to create a user, login a user, logout a user.

 ## Table of Contents
 - [Technologies Used](#technologies-used)